Zuihoden

 Detailed Information

-Zuihoden was established in 1637 at Kyogamine as the mausoleum of Date Masamune, the founder of the Sendai domain.
-This splendid and luxurious mausoleum architecture vividly conveys the legacy of the Momoyama culture, characterized by intricate metalwork, maki-e lacquer, and vibrant colors.
-It was designated as an Important Cultural Property in 1931 but was lost to fire during the war in 1945.
-After excavation studies began in 1974, it was reconstructed in 1979, both in scale and decoration, based on its original state.
-In 2001, major renovations were conducted to commemorate the 400th anniversary of Sendai's founding, restoring the pillar carvings of lion heads and the dragon-shaped roof tiles, thus reviving its magnificent appearance from the time of its creation.
+Zuihoden was built in 1637 on Kyogamine as the mausoleum of Date Masamune, the founder of the Sendai Domain.
+This splendid, ornate mausoleum architecture strongly reflects the legacy of Momoyama culture, and is characterized by metalwork, maki-e lacquer decoration, and richly vivid colors.
+It was designated an Old National Treasure in 1931, but was destroyed in the air raids of 1945.
+After excavations beginning in 1974, it was reconstructed in 1979 on the basis of its original scale and decoration.
+In 2001, major restoration work was carried out to commemorate the 400th anniversary of the founding of Sendai, and carved lion heads on the pillars and dragon-head roof tiles were restored, reviving the magnificent appearance of the time of its original construction.

-The grounds are enveloped in a solemn atmosphere surrounded by ancient cedar trees.
-In addition to Masamune's Zuihoden, there are the mausoleums of the second lord, Date Tadamune, called "Kansenden," and the third lord, Date Tsunamune, known as "Zenoden," each boasting splendid colors.
-Visitors cross the Reiyabashi bridge over the Hirose River along the path and enter through the "Nehanmon" gate.
-Adorned with sculptures of kirin, peonies, and Chinese lions, this gate conveys the luxurious designs of the past.
-The worship hall is a facility for rituals and has been simplified for a better view of the main hall of Zuihoden.
+The grounds are surrounded by old cedar trees and enveloped in a solemn atmosphere.
+Alongside Masamune’s Zuihoden stand Kansenden, the mausoleum of the second lord, Date Tadamune, and Zennoden, the mausoleum of the third lord, Date Tsunamune; all boast the beauty of vivid polychrome decoration.
+Visitors cross Otabibashi Bridge over the Hirose River and pass through the front-facing Nehanmon Gate on the approach.
+Decorated with carvings of qilin, peonies, and Chinese guardian lions, this gate conveys the luxurious design of the past.
+The worship hall is a facility for paying respects and has been simplified today so that the main hall of Zuihoden can be seen clearly.

-The grounds also feature a group of monuments that convey history.
-These include the monument to the vassals who died alongside Masamune (Hōkyō-in Tō), the grave of the pseudo-martyr Kumagai Sainari, a cast-iron memorial for the war dead of the Boshin War and the Hakodate War (established in 1877), and the memorial for monk Kōzen, rebuilt in 1989.
-Additionally, the "Myōunkai Bō" serves as the resting place for the ninth lord, Date Shūzō, and his wife, the eleventh lord, Date Sakae, as well as the "Mikoshitagobyou," which honors the family of lords from the fifth generation onward.
+Within the grounds, there are also a number of stone monuments that convey the site’s history.
+These include the memorial stupa for retainers and vassals who followed Masamune in death, the grave of Kumagai Sainaokiyo, a purported follower on the Zennoden side, a cast-iron memorial monument for the war dead of the Boshin War and the Hakodate War (erected in 1877), and the memorial stone for Mankaishonin, rebuilt in 1989.
+Also maintained here are the Myounkaibyō, the burial site of the ninth lord, Date Munemune, and his wife, and the Okosama Gobyo, which enshrines the clan family members of the lords from the fifth generation onward.

-Zuihoden displays different expressions throughout the seasons, showcasing cherry blossoms in spring, fresh green leaves in summer, autumn foliage, and winter snow scenery.
-Free guided tours are also available on Saturdays and Sundays, offering deeper insights into its history and architectural designs.
-With its historical significance as a former Important Cultural Property and the luxurious architectural beauty revived through reconstruction, Zuihoden is a representative cultural asset of Sendai, continuing to captivate many worshippers and tourists.
+Zuihoden presents different faces with each season: cherry blossoms in spring, fresh greenery, autumn foliage, and snowy winter scenery.
+Free guided tours are offered on Saturdays and Sundays, providing a deeper understanding of its history and architectural design.
+Harmonizing the history of its former designation as an Old National Treasure with the resplendent architectural beauty revived through reconstruction, Zuihoden is one of Sendai’s most important cultural properties and continues to fascinate countless worshippers and tourists alike.

 #Cultural assets/historic sites